Siege of Groenlo (1627): Circumvallation

-The siege
+Siege

-The situation in Grol
+Situation in Grol

 Matthijs Dulken, a seasoned and wily commander, was the head of the Spanish army occupying Grol.
 He had available to him 1,200 foot soldiers (not accounting enlisted citizens) and around 100 cavalry, commanded by Lambert Verreyken.
 Food and supplies aplenty, Dulken ordered his troops to reinforce the defenses of the already fortified city, and specifically: "...by musket or cannonball, to hurt or damage the enemy any which way".
 With the circumvallation line ready, Grol was being bombarded by the Dutch army while groups of Dutch, English, French troops dug saps towards the city.
 Damage done to the city's defenses were continually repaired by the besieged.
 However, 200 incendiary "fireballs" were shot into the city, causing heavy damage to buildings and people.
 Dulken himself was wounded in his shoulder by a musket bullet and gave command to Verreyken.
 Verreyken and his cavalry raided the attackers positions, mainly the trench digging positions and the rampart of Ernst Casimir of Nassau-Dietz, without causing many casualties.
 In Grol, due to the carelessness of a soldier, two barrels of gunpowder exploded, causing forty bystanders to perish.